nhat-tien/blog/content/_index.md

 # Hi

-Wellcome to my small corner in the Internet.
-Here, you will find my notes, thoughts about my life, technology, and things interest me.
+Welcome to my small corner on the Internet.
+Here, you'll find my notes on technology, and the things that interest me.